Rectangular maximum-volume submatrices and their applications: Numerical examples

 \subsection{Preconditioning of overdetermined systems}

-This example was inspired by the paper \cite{arioli2014preconditioning}, where among other techniques the authors have used row selection based on \textbf{maxvol} algorithm for the preconditiong of least squares problem.
-Here we show that the condition number can be made much better using the \textbf{rect\_maxvol} algorithm.
+This example was inspired by the paper \cite{arioli2015preconditioning}, where among other techniques the authors have used row selection based on \textbf{maxvol} algorithm for the preconditioning of a least squares problem.
+Here we show, that the condition number can be made much better using the \textbf{rect\_maxvol} algorithm.